ThomasObenaus/writing/2019-01/Nomad Job Template/README.md

 2. `{{list_of_datacenters}}` ...
 The nomad data centers the service shall be deployed to.
 This is a comma separated list of strings, i.e. `"public-services","backoffice"`.
 3. `{{docker_image}}` ...
 The full name of the docker image that shall be pulled, including repository name and version.
 I.e. `thobe/fail_service:v0.0.12`.
 4. `{{exposed_port_for_health_check}}` ...
 The port that is exposed by the service over which the `/health` endpoint can be reached.
 I.e. `8080`.

+For easy handling in your preferred editor, you can use the according snippets:

+1. Visual Studio Code
+2. Atom
+3. Sublime
+4. Emacs